jamesoram/ee-code-test/README.md

 *Main findings*

+* There are no clear instructions on what the website is for, and the branding does not make it clear to whom it belongs.
+* Unencrypted HTTP (which is a no-no for e-commerce)
 * Both front-end and back-end are not validating input
 * There is information missing in the form: email, currency, type of room etc.
 * There is a JS error in the console